 Introduction to this Supplement

-The purpose of the Planning and Delivery of Radiation (PDR) profile is to provide a standard approach for exchange of information related to radiation treatments.
-This kind of exchange enables greater unity between a patient’s Radiation Oncology Information System (ROIS) chart and the corresponding chart in the broader Health Information System (HIS).
-This assists providers who work primarily in the HIS to review information about their patients’ radiation treatments, and providers who work primarily in the ROIS to receive relevant patient details around planning treatments.
-Moreover, administrative functions run from the HIS, like data analytics, chart coding and release of information, can also include radiation information without requiring users to log in to multiple systems and manually synthesize data from multiple sources.
+The purpose of the Exchange of Radiotherapy Summaries (XRTS) profile is to provide a standard approach for exchange of information related to radiation treatment at a high level, such as would be suitable for software systems that are not specific to radiation therapy.
+This kind of exchange enables greater unity between a patient’s Radiation Oncology Information System (ROIS) chart and the corresponding chart in a broader Health Information System (HIS).
+This assists providers who work primarily in the HIS to remain aware of information about their patients’ radiation treatments, and providers who work primarily in the ROIS to receive relevant patient details before planning radiation treatment.
+Moreover, administrative functions run from the HIS, like data analytics, chart coding, and release of information, can also include radiation information without requiring users to log in to multiple systems and manually synthesize data from multiple sources.

+History